AlanBinu007/AI_Big-Data_Data-Engineering_and_Distributions/README.md

 ## Steps to run in your machine

-Visit : https://commercejs.com/ and craete one account and copy the ID and paste it into your .env file
+Visit : https://commercejs.com/ and create one account and copy the ID and paste it into your .env file

 #### Run the following commands
 ```